qtnc/UniversalSpeech/readme.txt

 1. Description
 Universal speech goal is to unify and simplify the access to speech in applications.
 Speech can be done through active screen readers, direct synthesis or native/OS speech engines, depending on what is available and supported.
 Currently in its version 1.0, universal speech is only for windows, but I really hope that people will find it useful and port it to linux, macintosh, and why not mobile phones, tablets and other portable devices.
-If you want to contribute, send a mail to <webmaster@quentinc.net>
+If you want to contribute, contact me using the contact form at <http://quentinc.net/contact>
+This page is in french but should be sufficiently understandable.
+Note: e-mail removed from readme since it appears in clear on the github page

+A page of explanations in french is available on my website: <http://quentinc.net/universalspeech>

 Universal speech features :
 * Universal set of functions that automatically connect to the best suitable screen reader or speech synthesis engine found, and automatically switch to another one when the current one become unavailable